wmoore012/A-Song-A-Day-365/STANDARDS.md

 	5. Stick to Tailwind v4 conventions.
 Use @import "tailwindcss"; not the v3 @tailwind base/components/utilities.
 	6. Forward your refs.
 Any component that passes ref (Radix + shadcn/ui) must use React.forwardRef.
 	7. Respect reduced motion + test environments.
 Skip animations when prefers-reduced-motion or running in tests.
+	8. Fail loudly: If a required DOM element or precondition is missing in dev, throw an Error or render an obvious error state.
+Avoid silent returns for required flows.
+	9. Use explicit helpers like must(selector) to assert critical elements.
+Keep feature toggles persisted in localStorage with narrow keys.
+	10. Honor ARIA patterns (e.g., tabs use role=tablist/tab/tabpanel; keep aria-selected synced).
+	11. Use clear class hooks.
+Prefer semantic names.
+Avoid magic selectors.
+Support reduced motion in CSS, not JS.

 ⸻